-Buildings were designed to maximize the shape and specific characteristics of the land available.
-The end result is an optimized open space with a heavy emphasis on transparency, reflection and light.
+Buildings were designed to maximise the shape and specific characteristics of the land available.
+The end result is an optimised open space with a heavy emphasis on transparency, reflection and light.

 This breath-taking building is a single-layer steel structure which covers an area of 848.87 square metres.
 Its giant pyramid-shaped glass pinnacle – 12.5 metres above the ground at its peak – covers a square glass box.
 Surrounded by pools of water, the transparent pyramid sparkles inside the courtyard and provides a peaceful rest area along the path to the conference centre.